Porphyrins, Quantitative, 24 Hour, Urine

 Preferred test to begin assessment for congenital erythropoietic porphyria (CEP) and porphyria cutanea tarda (PCT).

 Testing Algorithm Delineates situation(s) when tests are added to the initial order.
 This includes reflex and additional tests.

 The following algorithms are available in Special Instructions:

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-In addition to being a sign of an inheritable problem, porphyrinuria may result from exposure to certain drugs and toxins or other medical conditions (ie, renal disease, hereditary tyrosinemia type I).
+In addition, porphyrinuria may result from exposure to certain drugs and toxins or other medical conditions (ie, hereditary tyrosinemia type I).
 Heavy metals, halogenated solvents, various drugs, insecticides, and herbicides can interfere with heme production and cause "intoxication porphyria."
-Chemically, the intoxication porphyrias are characterized by increased excretion of ALA, PBG, uroporphyrin and/or coproporphyrin in urine.
+Chemically, the intoxication porphyrias are characterized by increased excretion of uroporphyrin and/or coproporphyrin in urine.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 < or =9 nmol/24 hours

 < or =10 nmol/24 hours

 Abnormal results are reported with a detailed interpretation which may include an overview of the results and their significance, a correlation to available clinical information provided with the specimen, differential diagnosis, recommendations for additional testing when indicated and available, and a phone number to reach one of the laboratory directors in case the referring physician has additional questions.